NamNV2496/go-crawler/README.md

 In Architecture level 1, we only query and execute 1 time.
 Let expand the problem with harder question
 - Can we execute for daily, monthly job?
-- As current we run sequencely job because a job is quite short response.
-What happend if long running job? example: download a large file, run a large step. => How to handle it?
+- As current we run sequencely job because a job is quite short latency.
+What happend if long running job? example: download a large file, run aggregation big data. => How to handle it?
 And in running time of that job, can we run another job?
 - In actually, crawler include scheduler problem => split to scheduler + crawler

 # FINAL DESIGN